 “When Hulk Hogan got through with you, maybe you’d look like half a woman again,” Wally quipped.

 Of course, a healthy amount of all Wally’s material was shtick and theatrics.
-In fact, he even made a cameo in the 1985 cult classic Grunt!
+He even made a cameo in the 1985 cult classic Grunt!
 The Wrestling Movie.
-As his career progressed, Wally George’s television escapades actually came to resemble the world of pro wrestling without the confines of turnbuckles and ring ropes.
-He even staged a back room brawl with disc jockey Rick Dees during their lengthy public feud.
+As his career progressed, Wally George’s television escapades came to resemble the world of pro wrestling without the confines of turnbuckles and ring ropes.
+He even staged a backroom brawl with disc jockey Rick Dees during their lengthy public feud.

-Nowadays, WWE does a decent job of transitioning real-world celebrities into the confines of their parallel universe, albeit for very short periods of time.
+Nowadays, WWE does a decent job of transitioning real-world celebrities into the confines of their parallel universe, albeit for very short periods.
 But the peak of Wally George’s fame came at a different time when kayfabe was the reality and folks didn’t think too hard about that nebulous place where sports and entertainment overlap.